agenteo/agenteo.github.com/_posts/2014-12-19-simulate-order-by-field-with-mongodb-aggregates.md

 We didn't go trough with this feature because we realized the reason behind it was a shortcoming in our taxonomy tagging.

+If I went ahead I would have wanted to understand `explain` weird results as well as ensuring how [aggregates would play with sharding](http://docs.mongodb.org/manual/core/aggregation-pipeline-sharded-collections/).

-Hopefully people looking for a ORDER BY FIELD solution in mongo will find this useful and will comment with how it works for them.
+I hope people looking for a ORDER BY FIELD implementation in mongo will find this useful.